Coronavirus latest: Germany defends WHO after Trump halts funding | DW | 15.04.2020

-- US President Donald Trump has announced the US would suspend its funding to the World Health Organization, after criticizing its response to the coronavirus outbreak
+- Germany has joined a chorus of international criticism against President Donald Trump's decision to suspend US funding to the World Health Organization.
+Trump made the announcement after criticizing WHO's response to the coronavirus outbreak

 - The number of infections worldwide nears the 2 million mark, with more than 125,000 reported deaths